Thoai-Adam/Individual-Project/README.md

 ### Dataset

-I utilized a dataset containing clinical and diagnostic information for breast cancer cases.
+I acquired data via API through this Kaggle [link](https://www.kaggle.com/datasets/yasserh/breast-cancer-dataset) and utilized its clinical and diagnostic information for breast cancer cases.
 This dataset comprises features such as mean radius, mean texture, mean smoothness, and more, which are used for classification.

 ### Data Dictionary